MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 Query composition can be done using blocks.
 Combinators, such as `Filter` and `Keep`, are available, using lower-case names.
-Operators and functions are automatically broadcast.
+Operators and functions are automatically lifted to queries.

     using Statistics: mean